 As for the broccoli, chop it as small or large as you want.
 I think it mimics restaurant quality if you let the broccoli cook way-down, so I cut mine fairly small.

-Tips for making the creamiest dairy free broccoli cheese soup:
+Tips for making the creamiest vegan broccoli soup:

 - Using a combination of broth, almond (or any alternative milk) and coconut milk gives you a creamy consistency.